Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Word2Vec/2020-05-02-Multi-prototype_Chinese_Character_Embedding.md

 ---

-This is a brief summary of paper for me to study and arrange for [Multi-prototype Chinese Character Embedding.
-Lu, Zhang, and Ji.
-2016 LREC](https://www.aclweb.org/anthology/L16-1138/) I read and studied.
+This is a brief summary of paper for me to study and arrange for [Multi-prototype Chinese Character Embedding (Lu et al. LREC 2016)](https://www.aclweb.org/anthology/L16-1138/) I read and studied.
 {% include MathJax.html %}

 This paper is a research ralted to character embedding